Art Therapy for Trauma

 Trauma doesn't always live in the parts of you that have words.
 It shows up in the body — the tight chest, the sleep that won't come, the reaction that's two sizes bigger than the moment that triggered it.
 Art therapy for trauma works there.
 In our Brooklyn space, you make marks before you have to explain them, and the explaining gets easier when your nervous system isn't doing it alone.
-We offer trauma therapy in Brooklyn that pairs licensed art therapists with EMDR and somatic practice.
+We offer trauma therapy in Brooklyn and virtually that pairs licensed art therapists with EMDR - both inherently somatic practices.

 What Is Trauma-Focused Art Therapy?

-Trauma-focused art therapy is a clinical practice in which a licensed art therapist uses art-making — drawing, paint, clay, collage — alongside verbal work to help you access and integrate experiences that don't always come out as sentences.
+Trauma-focused art therapy is a clinical practice in which a licensed art therapist assists their clients in art-making — drawing, paint, clay, collage — alongside verbal work to help you access and integrate experiences that don't always come out as sentences.
 The therapist isn't a teacher, and they aren't grading anything.
 They're trained to read what shows up in the materials and help you make sense of it, at the pace your nervous system can actually keep up with.

 Our therapists are registered art therapists (ATR / ATR-BC) and licensed creative arts therapists (LCAT).
 That credential matters: it means we practice trauma-informed art therapy as a clinical specialty — not art-as-self-care.
 Here's why that distinction matters for trauma specifically.

 The art therapy techniques for trauma we use aren't crafts, and they aren't free expression.
-They're clinically chosen directives: body maps for where the trauma sits in the body, containment imagery for what you're not ready to put down yet, bilateral drawing for nervous system regulation.
+They're clinically chosen directives: body maps for where the trauma sits in the body, containment imagery for what is too overwhelming to manage right now, bilateral drawing for nervous system regulation.
 A session might lean on structured exercises one week and open art therapy prompts the next; some weeks the work happens away from paper entirely.
 The therapist tracks your body and paces accordingly.

 Art therapy can feel weird at first.
 So can EMDR.
 Both are worth it.